SitePen/dgrid/README.md

 * `dojox` (optional, dependency of some dgrid tests)
 * `dstore`
 * `util` (optional, e.g. if pursuing a custom build)

-## npm

-As of version 1.1.0, dgrid can also be [retrieved via npm](doc/usage/npm.md), but using Bower is recommended as it is more straightforward.

 ## CDN